Need to talk? Call 1800 882 436.

 However, most people with FASD do not have these facial differences.

-Consider having your child tested for FASD if:
+You may want to consider having your child tested for FASD if:

-• there is a history of drinking alcohol during pregnancy
+• you drank alcohol during pregnancy

 • your child is not growing and developing as expected